Helperbird/website/src/pages/blog/research-into-web-accessibility-for-dyslexics-and-dyslexia-focused-fonts-such-as-opendyslexia.md

 tags: blog
 blog_cat:  Research
 cardTitle:
-  Research into Web Accessibility for Dyslexics and Dyslexia-focused fonts such as OpenDyslexia
+  Research into Web Accessibility for Dyslexics and Dyslexia-focused fonts such as OpenDyslexic
 blog_snip: There are few published papers about usability testing with dyslexia focused fonts but there is a considerable collection of knowledge on dyslexia as well as many suggestions for authoring dyslexia friendly interfaces.

 cat: Research